 The AMF shall start a non-3GPP implicit de-registration timer for the UE registered over non-3GPP access when the N1 NAS signalling connection over non-3GPP access is released.

-The UE registered over non-3GPP access shall start a non-3GPP de-registration timer when the N1 NAS signalling connection over non-3GPP access is released.
+The UE registered over non-3GPP access shall reset and start a non-3GPP de-registration timer when the N1 NAS signalling connection over non-3GPP access is released.
+The non-3GPP de-registration timer is stopped when the UE enters 5GMM-CONNECTED mode over non-3GPP access or the 5GMM-DEREGISTERED state over non-3GPP access.

 The non-3GPP implicit de-registration timer shall be longer than the non-3GPP de-registration timer.